TurtIeSocks/discord-pm2/README.md

   - `pm2 stop <app>`
   - `pm2 restart <app>`
 - The command provides autocompletion for the available commands and apps
 - Requires admin permissions

+## /monitor

+- `start <interval>`
+  - Starts monitoring the system with the given interval in seconds
+- `stop`
+  - Stops monitoring the system
+- `update`
+  - Forces an early update of the monitor embeds
+- Requires admin permissions

 ## /system